We may earn money or products from the companies mentioned in this post. For more information, read our Terms & Disclosures.

 I’m much happier when I’m not exhausted, as are the little humans I get to love on every day.
 I just seem to have more love to give when I’m well rested.

 The average person needs 6-9 hours of sleep a night (depending on which study you trust).
 Personally, I find I can pretty much make it through anything the day throws at me if I’ve had 7 hours.
-So my personal goal is a bedtime of 10 and to wake up at 5 (I like to have plenty of time to enjoy my morning routine!).
+What’s your sweet spot?

 Bonus Tip: Try to pick a time that you can honor consistently.
 Your body will thank you for it!